ricardoavelino/LaTeX_tips/README.md

 ## 6. Download template:

 Regarding the organization of the documment I have organized my _chapters, figures and extra pages_ in separate folders.
 The main file of the thesis: ``phd.tex`` only calls these files.
-The template is uploaded in this repository and it has been a cummulative work of many including:
+The template is uploaded in this repository and it has been a cummulative work of many people from my [research group](https://block.arch.ethz.ch/brg/) including:

 - [Matthias Rippmann](https://block.arch.ethz.ch/brg/people/matthias-rippmann)
 - [Robin Oval](https://block.arch.ethz.ch/brg/people/robin-oval)